 The center altered its name another time, dropping the “The” in its title and becoming simply Achievement Center of Texas (ACT).

 Executive Director Marilynne Serie passed the baton over to Andrew Mlcak, who now serves as Executive Director.
-ACT will celebrate its 40th anniversary on October 12th.
+ACT celebrated its 40th anniversary on October 12th.